knative/serving/docs/debugging/application-debugging-guide.md

 ## Failures during Deployment

 This kind of failures is most likely due to either misconfigured manifest or wrong command.
-It terminates the deployment process and shows some error message to you.
+It terminates the deployment process and shows error message to you.
 The error message should describe the reason why this error happens.
 For example, if you change the traffic `percent` in [route.yaml](../../sample/helloworld/route.yaml#L23) of sample helloworld app to 50 then deploy, you will get the following message: